Zineddine-Rebbouh/real-estate-applicaiton/README.md

 ## Overview

 Habitat targets renters/tenants first.
-A `MANAGER` role is defined in the data model, but the current build focuses entirely on the tenant experience — property manager tooling is on the roadmap, not yet implemented.
+A `MANAGER` role is defined in the data model, but the current build focuses entirely on the tenant experience, property manager tooling is on the roadmap, not yet implemented.

 **Where things stand today:**
-- The frontend is a fully designed, polished tenant experience — currently running on **local mock data** for listings, favorites, applications, billing, and residence.
+- The frontend is a fully designed, polished tenant experience, currently running on **local mock data** for listings, favorites, applications, billing, and residence.
 - The backend currently implements **authentication only**: signup, login, logout, session, and silent token refresh, backed by a real PostgreSQL database.
-- No property, booking, or payment endpoints exist yet — that's the next major phase of work.
+- No property, booking, or payment endpoints exist yet, that's the next major phase of work.

 This repo is intentionally transparent about that split, since it's actively being built out feature by feature.